Last updated July, 2019.

 You said you can notice thoughts when things are calm but not when they are stressful.
 Let me rephrase that for you: you are saying you can meditate unless it's too hard to meditate!

-This doesn't apply only to you, or only to meditating - it's the case for most of us, and with most things in life!
+You aren't alone.
+It doesn't apply only to you, and it doesn't apply only to meditating.
+To the contrary, it's the case for most of us, and it's the case with most things in life!

 When conditions are good, it's easy to do the things we are supposed to do.
 When conditions aren't good, it's hard to do the things we are supposed to do:

-With meditating, you can't look at it as a "quick fix" or a spot treatment: you can't just do it sporadically and expect meaningful benefits.
-You have to build a consistent practice, and do it every day - whether things are going good or not.
-Well, especially if they're not!
+It's important not to look at meditating as a "quick fix" or spot treatment: you can't just do it sporadically and expect meaningful benefits.
+You have to build a consistent practice and do it every day - whether things are going good or not.
+Especially if they're not!

 This consistency and repetition will improve your ability to observe your compulsive mind and its non-stop activity, and it will strengthen awareness so you can see everything as it unfolds.
 As a result, you learn not to get caught up in all of it.
 The more you do it (sit and practice), the more you will be able to carry that skill into stressful times and use it.

 Put another way: practice makes perfect.
 Though, technically, perfection isn't skillful to strive for - so, practice makes better.